watmough/jwHash/README.md

 I haven't implemented one of these before, so it may be super naive, but it does appear to work pretty well.

+NOTE: After exposure on HN, and seeing other hash implementations, I'm planning to restructure the code to a macro-based style, which should cut down the duplication.

 ## Features

 You can create a hash table, and add strings, long ints, doubles and pointers to it, keyed by strings